SEO Framework Plugin – Best Settings, Full Setup and Configuration

 Timestamps help indicate when a page has been published and modified.

-I am using the first format.
+I am using the second format.

 Nothing to change here.
 If you can enable this setting for posts or taxonomies then they are removed from search engines like Google.